 Please note that the overview provided here is not meant to be complete nor exhaustive and may be subject to change without prior notice.
 BBVA shall not be liable for failing to give notice of any such changes or for failing to update the contents hereof.
-BBVA has obtained the information included in this document from sources considered to be reliable.
-However, notwithstanding the fact that reasonable measures to assure that the information contained herein is not mistaken or misleading, BBVA does not represent or warrant, either express or implicit, its accuracy, integrity or correctness.
+BBVA has obtained the informa-

 The content of this page does not constitute advice or recommendation and the information contained herein shall not be deemed to be considered in any case as financial advisor, investment advice, tax/legal advise or otherwise nor a personal recommendation to enter into any transaction nor should it be relied upon to make any sort of decision in any direction.
 The recipients of the content of this page must seek their own advice to evaluate the matters to which this page relates.
 BBVA accepts no liability of any type for any special, direct, incidental, consequential or indirect losses or damages arising from the use of the content of this page.
-Therefore, in no case BBVA and/or its directors, officers, employees and authorised personnel shall be held responsible for any damage, loses, claims, or any sort of expenses that could result from the use of this document or from its contents.
+Therefore, in no case BBVA and/or its directors, officers, emplotion included in this document from sources considered to be reliable.
+However, notwithstanding the fact that reasonable measures to assure that the information contained herein is not mistaken or misleading, BBVA does not represent or warrant, either express or implicit, its accuracy, yees and authorised personnel shall be held responsible for any damage, losses, claims, or any sort of expenses that could result from the use of this document or from its contents.

-The content of this page do not, and shall not be deemed to in any way constitute an offer, invitation or solicitation to purchase or subscribe any securities or other instruments, or to undertake investments or divestments and they are therefore not intended to form the basis of any contract or commitment.
+The content of this page does not, and shall not be deemed to in any way constitute an offer, invitation or solicitation to purchase or subscribe any securities or other instruments, or to undertake investments or divestments and they are therefore not intended to form the basis of any contract or commitment.
 Any denominations, designs, and logos of this page are registered trademarks of BBVA.